Save as PDF

 Please note we'll need to keep your USB stick until we've printed your work.

-Due to the number of different cloud based file sharing services, and all of them requiring separate accounts, we can't accept files through Dropbox, Google Drive, etc.
+Due to the number of different cloud based file sharing services, and most of them requiring separate accounts, we can't accept files through Dropbox, Google Drive, etc.

 Check with your Tutor